 Speeding and reckless driving remain to be the leading causes of fatal traffic accidents.
 So, make sure that you stay vigilant and don't get distracted on the road when driving at any time.

-If unfortunately, you do get into a traffic accident, you will need to call the emergency number — 933.
-(For a complete list of emergency numbers in Saudi Arabia, click here).
-During the call, you will need to provide the location and basic details on the accident — if you don't speak Arabic, it would be best to have someone help you make the call.
 You may also call your employer for assistance with this or reach out to your embassy.
-When the police arrive at the scene, they will write an accident report.
 Make sure not to sign any documents in Arabic if you don't understand their contents.
 If the police find you to be responsible for the accident, you will probably be asked to pay a fine.
 Depending on the seriousness of the accident, you might be held in custody until your fine is paid.

 If your car breaks down in the middle of the road:

-• Park out of the way of the traffic
+- Park out of the way of the traffic;

-• Turn in your hazard lights
+- Turn in your hazard lights;

-• Place a warning triangle next to your vehicle
+- Place a warning triangle next to your vehicle;

-• Call a car breakdown service or 993.
+- Call a car breakdown service or 993.

-• You can also ask for assistance from fellow motorists.
+You can also ask for assistance from fellow motorists.

 General tips for driving in Saudi Arabia

 Driving in a foreign country can be seen as quite challenging at first.
-However, if you do your research, follow the traffic rules and exercise due diligence on the road, it can actually be both a convenient travel solution and an interesting experience.
+However, if you do your research, follow the traffic rules, and exercise due diligence on the road, it can actually be both a convenient travel solution and an interesting experience.

 When driving in Saudi Arabia, make sure to always have your driver's license, passport, Iqama and vehicle papers with you at all times.

-Be very careful when driving at night, on poorly lit roads and in the countryside.
+Be very careful when driving at night, on poorly lit roads, and in the countryside.
 Be aware that camels often cross roads, even in the cities — and hitting a camel is actually one of the frequent causes of traffic accidents in the country.

 Avoid going off-road if you are not an experienced off-road driver or are not accompanied by one.
 Without knowing proper driving techniques, you can easily get stuck in the sand and will have to search for assistance.

-Make sure to always have a good supply of drinking in your car.
+Make sure to always have a good supply of drinking water in your car.
 Temperatures in Saudi Arabia tend to get very high, and it's very important to have enough water with you in case of traffic or other emergencies.

 If stopped by traffic police or at a checkpoint, remain calm and follow the officer's instructions.
 In most cases, you will only be asked to present your identification and car papers.